 Is money dirty?
 The money that we use daily is filthy.
 There are thousands of bacteria on money because of the large number of people who handle money daily, the many objects they touch, and the different environments in which money circulates.
 Studies have found that money changes hands a minimum of 55 times in a single year.
 Surprisingly, a large number of dollar bills tested in the United States have been shown to have traces of cocaine on them, as dollar bills are used to inhale the narcotic.
+You might want to think about employing a bill counting machine to reduce your direct exposure to potentially contaminated money.
 How dirty is money?
 How dirty are coins?
 Here’s a look at the answers to those questions, as well as some advice on how dirty are coins and how to clean dollar bills.

 Although all money is dirty, US currency is particularly unsanitary as it is 75% cotton and 25% linen - creating fertile ground for germs to land.
 As more research is pointing towards how filthy money can be, the question, “can you get sick from handling money?” often arises.
 However, paper money does not have the ideal moisture conditions nor temperature to ensure that bacteria will multiply.
 Rather, the absorbent nature of money makes it harder for germs to be transmitted from one note to the next, making it very unlikely to get ill from handling money.
 However, it is still a good habit to wash your hands after handling paper bills, as the germs cling to the note that they are on and can spread to your hands.
 Money acts as the perfect vessel to transport germs and leave these germs on surfaces accessible to the general public such as door handles and elevator buttons.